polkadot-developers/substrate-docs/content/md/en/docs/maintain/monitor.md

 As an alternative to the list of nodes, you can display nodes on a global map.
 The map provides a visual representation of where nodes are located, where blocks are being produced and imported in real time, and where there are higher concentrations of nodes geographically.
+Note that only nodes that have a known location are displayed in the map.

 To see represented on a map, click **Map**.